Last party of the decade: NZ's holiday hotspots this New Year's Eve

 Those partying at Northern Bass in Mangawhai will see in the New Year with Goldie on the main stage, followed by Camo & Krooked.

+For those staying in central Auckland, the sky will light up with the Sky Tower's fireworks.

+For the first time lasers and animations will accompany the fireworks display to take New Zealand into the new decade.

-And the weather is set to be good to them all.
+And the weather is set to be good to partygoers across the country.

 A beautiful night is expected for New Year's Eve, with mild temperatures and clear skies.